massivebird/massivebird/README.md

 ### 🐤💬 Hello there

-I am Garrett.
-I go by many bird names.
+I am Garrett, and I go by many bird names.

-- 🚂 I work in Neovim now because it looks cooler
+- 🚂 I work in Neovim because it looks cooler
 - 🍊 I'm learning Clojure because it makes sense
 - 🐦 My favorite birds are the Northern Cardinal and the Shoebill